rockstor/rockstor-doc/soho.rst

 <http://infrarecorder.org/>`_ On Mac, use the **Disk Utility** program.

-Once the disk is ready to be booted, insert it in your soon to be Rockstor Fileserver and start the machine.
+Once the disk is ready to be booted, insert it in your soon to be Rockstor Fileserver and power cycle the machine.
 Please see :ref:`bootorderchanges` to boot the install media.

 .. _usbinstall: